apparentorder/reweb/doc/app/smf.md

 To install, create an EFS Access Point (map all access to a single UID/GID).
 Use an EC2 instance to unpack the SMF installation).
 From there, use use `https://yourURL/install.php` to run the installation.
 Be sure to adjust the forum URL from `http://` to `https://` when asked.

+The complete setup procedure is basically the same as Wordpress, so you can refer to that [walk-through](wordpress-setup.md).

 # Dockerfile

 ```